Cognigy/Documentation/contribution/overview.md

 docker build -f Dockerfile.development --platform linux/amd64 -t doc-local .
 ```

-- Run the image which has build in previous step
+- Run the image that was built in the previous step

 ```bash
 docker run \